PLPAcademy/day-3-assignment-kathleenjebet/README.md

-C) Add Python to PATH
+ANS C) Add Python to PATH

 How do you verify Python installation on any system?

-A) By running python --version
+ANS A) By running python --version